owenphineas/online-portfolio/README.md

 N/A

 ## Usage
 This is a webpage that can be viewed with a browser.
 The page contains links to other deployed webpages I have worked on, as well as links to my github and email.
+The repository for this page is located at https://github.com/owenphineas/online-portfolio.
+The page is live at https://owenphineas.github.io/online-portfolio/.

 ## License
 MIT License